PVoLan/wooden-architecture/Chapter2/index.md

 Process the action - this is what UseCase is responsible for.

-<h4>Use case is for data processing, not storing</h4>
+#### Use case is for data processing, not storing

-Use Cases are not allowed to store any data.
+UseCases are not allowed to store any data.
 You should not have any data fields inside UseCase class.
 Use Storage or Memory Storage (see corresponding sections) if you need to store something.

 This simple rule is a first step to prevent your UseCase from becoming a God object.